-While Connecticut did not meet its target of 100%, the state data for FFY21 was 99.93% and Connecticut continues to demonstrate high levels of compliance within this indicator.
-There were only 3 late conferences at 1 of the 19 programs due to program error (one Early Intervention Services (EIS) program had a total of 2 late transition conferences, due to waiting on the Local Education Agency (LEA) to attend and had an inaccurate count of days for the final late conference) a finding of non-compliance was issued to the program.
+While Connecticut did not meet its target of 100%, the state data for FFY22 was 99.91% and Connecticut continues to demonstrate high levels of compliance within this indicator.
+There were 22 late conferences at 4 of the 19 programs due to program error.
+Many of the errors were due to the Early Intervention Services (EIS) programs waiting on the Local Education Agency (LEA) to attend and had an inaccurate count of days for the final late conference.
+Findings of non-compliance were issued to each of the 4 programs.